ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 ## Developer tools

 When working on a large-scale web application, you will often find yourself wondering where an element (or a component) can be found in the codebase &ndash; in particular when you are new to the project.
-So you open the inspector tool in the developers tools, find a class that is on (or close to) your element, copy it, paste it into your editor and voilà, you can start to work on it.
+So you open the inspector tool in the developer tools, find a class that is on (or close to) your element, copy it, paste it into your editor, and voilà, you can start to work on it.

 This works in particular well when all your classes have descriptive names such as `.social-media-list` for a list of social media links.
 Probably you will find this only once in your codebase.